GowthamKarthikeyan51698/MERN-Ecommerce-app/README.md

 1. Pagination
 2. Product Corousel
 3. 3rd party API integration for the payment gateway.
+4. Admin permission to modify the add, edit and delete the user or the product

 Deployment:
 This website is deployed at gkshopapp.herokuapp.com